Skip to content

 Scientists active in both consciousness research and UAP investigation

-Christopher \"Kit\" Green, MD, PhD, is an American physician and former CIA officer with dual expertise in forensic medicine and neuroimaging. - Served as the Agency's primary analyst for anomalous phenomena and UAP-related intelligence during the Cold War - Occupied a unique position at the intersection of intelligence and science - Later became a professor of forensic neuroimaging at Wayne State University School of Medicine At the CIA, Green analyzed reports of UAP encounters experienced by government personnel. - Particularly focused on cases involving physiological effects - Linked to the informal \"Invisible College\" of scientists interested in UAP research within government and academic institutions - CIA background and medical expertise made him central to understanding health effects reported by UAP experiencers Green contributed to significant programs and research intersecting with UAP and related phenomena. - Involved in the AAWSAP/BAASS program - Contributed to research on directed-energy effects on humans - Work later intersected with Havana Syndrome investigations
+Christopher "Kit" Green, MD, PhD, is an American physician and former CIA officer with dual expertise in forensic medicine and neuroimaging.
+As the Agency's primary analyst for anomalous phenomena and UAP-related intelligence during the Cold War he occupied a unique position at the intersection of intelligence, science and medicine.
+He later became a professor of forensic neuroimaging at Wayne State University School of Medicine. - CIA primary analyst for anomalous phenomena and UAP-related intelligence - Dual expertise in forensic medicine and neuroimaging - Professor of forensic neuroimaging at Wayne State University School of Medicine - Analysed reports of UAP encounters experienced by government personnel, with a focus on physiological effects - Linked to the informal "Invisible College" of scientists interested in UAP research within government and academic institutions - Involved in the AAWSAP/BAASS programme and contributed to research on directed-energy effects on humans - Work later intersected with Havana Syndrome investigations Green's unique position combines intelligence-grade UAP assessment with medical and neuroimaging expertise, making him a key figure for the health dimension of human UAP encounters.

 Shared Organizations